 The Howff can be intuitively divided into 10 ‘blocks’ with reference to its network of paths (at least, that is what I have been doing!).
 Photo capture proceeded with reference to those blocks, as in, for a given capture session I tried to capture one or two discrete blocks.
 Efforts were made during each capture session to try to divide up the data into manageable chunks, specifically to divide up each block into a set of sub-blocks.

-The problem is that my desktop computer (with spec. equivalent to a mid-range gaming PC but with added RAM) can manage maybe 10,000 photos per 3DF file.
-(This constraint is determined by the system resources, specifically the RAM, used during the SfM stage, since both the Dense and Mesh stage in 3DF as of v5.000 are performed out of core).
+The problem is that my desktop computer (with spec. equivalent to a mid-range gaming PC but with added RAM) can manage maybe 10,000 photos per photogrammetry file.
+(This constraint is determined by the system resources, specifically the RAM, used during the SfM stage).
 Even that is pushing it because it is more efficient to process those 10,000 as a set of smaller files, for example 5x 2,000 … at which point the problem becomes how to efficiently merge those 5*2,000s back into a unitary 1*10,000 (which, to be clear, is entirely possible, just more manual-labour intensive compared to the 1x 10,000 option).
 The way I was surveying the Howff meant that I was generating more than 15,000 photos per block.

 With the benefit of hindsight, what I should have done in advance was develop an efficient method for splitting up the data during capture, for example by dividing up the area into a series of overlapping 3,000 photo patches.
-But I never managed to efficiently achieve that, and ended up resorting to capturing each block as a >15,000 photo set, which I then let 3DF Zephyr chunter through.
-To be clear, 3DF Zephyr is very capable of working with huge data sets (e.g. tens of thousands of photos), provided the spec. of the processing computer is up to the task.
+But I never managed to efficiently achieve that, and ended up resorting to capturing each block as a >15,000 photo set, which I then let the software chunter through.
+To be clear, the software capable of working with huge data sets (e.g. tens of thousands of photos), provided the processing computer is up to the task.
 However I was working to a deadline, and due to a combination of the SfM processing duration and my sub-optimal data collection/organisation, I ran out of time for processing all the >150,000 photos that were captured over the course of the week.

 Improvements (if I was doing it all again, here are some obvious opportunities for improvement):